cubismod/cubemoji/README.md

 - Yarn is used for package management.
 Type `corepack enable` to get yarn working.
 - [Canvas](https://www.npmjs.com/package/canvas) may require additional system dependencies, please see that linked page for more information.
   - On macOS, you need to install some additional packages: `brew install pkg-config cairo pango libpng jpeg giflib librsvg`.
-Execution
+- You will need to install GraphicsMagick and ImageMagick.
+  - On mac `brew install graphicsmagick imagemagick` Execution
 ---------
 - `npm run build` to build the JS from TypeScript in the `build/` subdirectory